phazingazrael/Terra-Logger/README.md

 We would like to express our gratitude to the developers of [Azgaar's Fantasy Map Generator](https://github.com/Azgaar/Fantasy-Map-Generator) for their fantastic tool, which inspired and provided the foundation for Terra-Logger.

 We would like to express our gratitude to [Shuggaloaf](https://github.com/Shuggaloaf/) for their [System Agnostic RPG NPC Generator](https://github.com/Shuggaloaf/Simple_NPC_Generator/).
 Currently implemented in basic format to provide basic npc data when loading map.
 Will be extended with customization later.

+We would like to express our gratitude to [u/Oselic](https://www.reddit.com/user/Osellic/) for their work on [This](https://www.reddit.com/r/worldbuilding/comments/9ugp4r/hey_squad_so_ive_got_an_idea_for_easy_world/)

+We would like to express our gratitude to Lythande for their work on [This](https://docs.google.com/spreadsheets/d/1QbuVTfTYSczRJIRbffGPDhv6jEMxoa-RyIgi1ityV8U/edit#gid=560919452)